drduh/YubiKey-Guide/README.md

 # Export public keys

-**Important** Without the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
+**Important** Without the *public* key, you will **not** be able to use GnuPG to encrypt, decrypt, nor sign messages.
 However, you will still be able to use YubiKey for SSH authentication.

 Create another partition on the portable storage device to store the public key, or reconnect networking and upload to a key server.